confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 >    $ ibmcloud is instances
 >    ```

-> **Tip:** When the peer pod VSI is created and it fails to start due to [capacity problems](https://cloud.ibm.com/docs/vpc?topic=vpc-instance-status-messages#cannot-start-capacity).
+> **Tip:** When the peer pod instance is created and it fails to start due to [capacity problems](https://cloud.ibm.com/docs/vpc?topic=vpc-instance-status-messages#cannot-start-capacity).
-> Please stop `cloud-api-adaptor` on worker node, try to run peer pod VSI on another zone:
+> Please stop `cloud-api-adaptor` on worker node, try to run peer pod instance on another zone:
 > - Create a new subnet on the target zone by hand.
 > - Start `cloud-api-adaptor` with new `vpc_zone` and `primary-subnet-id` on worker node.
 > - Create nginx demo again.